cocotb/cocotb/docs/source/building.rst

         If the tests pass, your simulator and version apply inertial writes as expected and you can turn on :envvar:`COCOTB_TRUST_INERTIAL_WRITES`.

+.. envvar:: COCOTB_LOG_CONFIG
+    A filepath to a :func:`logging config file <logging.config.fileConfig>` to initialize logging.
+    Defaults to the format defined by :envvar:`COCOTB_REDUCED_LOG_FMT`.

 Regression Manager
 ~~~~~~~~~~~~~~~~~~